microsoft/playwright/docs/src/ci.md

 ## CI configurations

-The [Command Line Interface](./cli.md#install-system-dependencies) can be used to install all operating system dependencies on GitHub Actions.
+The [Command line tools](./cli.md#install-system-dependencies) can be used to install all operating system dependencies on GitHub Actions.

 ### GitHub Actions